JEBuckle/results-summary-component/README.md

 - creating gradients using the hsla() function
 - how to use the grid-column/row systems
 - implementing flexbox within grid elements to make styling easier

+## New Commit:

+## This is my second version of the challenge.

+## In this version I completeley changed the layout & styling - headers are now aligned properly and the code is less messy.

+## Mobile optimization is not fully completed just yet, this version is rather a complete refactor of the main code & css -> mobile optimazion coming